yorkie-team/yorkie/design/peer-awareness.md

+---
+title: peer-awareness
+target-version: 0.1.2
+---

 # Peer Awareness

-Target version: Yorkie 0.1.2
+## Summary

+We will provide Peer Awareness which is a simple algorithm that manages end-user status like who is connected and metadata like username or email address and etc.
+For example, users can implement a list of people participating in the editing, such as a box in the top right of Google Docs.

+### Goals

+Implement Peer Awareness and provide API to users to use the feature.
+The goal of the first version is to implement simple functionality and check usability.

+### Non-Goals

+The first version does not implement complex features such as dynamic metadata updates.

-## Use case
+## Proposal details

-When multiple users edit a single document, the users want to know who is connected and what is being edited by the peers.
-For example, in Google Docs, the ID and profile of the user editing together are displayed in the upper-right.

-## How to use
+### How to use

 Users can pass metadata along with client options when creating a client.